dwas-KR/GBST/README.md

 Some implementation details are intentionally excluded from the public source release.

-The following components have been redacted because they are part of the program’s core implementation:
+The following components have been redacted because they are part of the program's core implementation:

 * Google package removal, installation, restoration, activation, and data-clearing workflows
 * Update notifications and update-control workflows